open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design/archive.md

 - Consider the following structure,
 ![read-1](images/read-1.png)
     - Here, we have stored data for previous eight poll cycles (3 poll cycles in memory + 5 on disk)
-    - When we enter the reading mode, we first read data from most recently writen index.
+    - When we enter the reading mode, we first read data from most recently written index.
         - The most recently data is stored at `archiveIndex-1` because `archiveIndex` points to the position where the next data will be written.
     - After evaluating data at this index, we move to the next most recent index.
     - We continue this process until one of the following conditions is met: